Frequently Asked Questions

 Can I analyze repositories owned by an organization?

-Yes, all paid plans let you analyze repositories owned by organizations that you are a member of.
-Under the free plan, however, you need to own the repository yourself.
+Yes, all plans let you analyze repositories owned by organizations that you are a member of.
+However, with the free plan you can only analyze public organizational repositories.

 Can I analyze codebases that are split across multiple Git repositories?